zouzias/maven-python-mojos/README.md

 A collection of Maven plugins that allows to integrate useful tools written in Python into the Java build lifecycle.

-This allows Java shops to use the vast collection of Python libraries for things such as BDD integration testing or site & documentation generation.

 ## Plugins

 The following plugins are offered: